Chymyst/chymyst-core/docs/chymyst01.md

 The user can define one or more reaction sites, each having one or more reactions.
 We imagine a reaction site to be a virtual place where molecules arrive and wait for other molecules, in order to start reactions with them.
-For each molecule, there is only one reaction site at which it should go in order to be consumed by some reactions.
+Each molecule has only one reaction site where that molecule can be consumed by reactions.

 For this reason, all reactions that have a common _input_ molecule must be declared at the same reaction site.
-Different reaction sites must have no input molecules in common.
+Different reaction sites may not have any common input molecules.

-In this way, we can specify an arbitrarily complicated system of interacting concurrent processes by defining molecules, reaction sites, and the reactions at each site.
+By defining molecules, reaction sites, and the reactions at each site, we can specify an arbitrarily complicated system of interacting concurrent processes.

-After defining the molecules and specifying the reactions, the user can emit some initial molecules into the soup.
+After defining the molecules and specifying the reactions, the code will typically emit some initial molecules into the soup.
-The chemical machine will start running all the possible reactions and keeping track of the molecules consumed by reactions or emitted into the soup.
+The chemical machine will then start running all the possible reactions, constantly keeping track of the molecules consumed by reactions or newly emitted into the soup.

 Let us recapitulate the core ideas of the chemical paradigm of concurrency:

-In the chemical machine, there is no mutable global state; all data is immutable and must be carried by some molecules.
+- In the chemical machine, there is no mutable global state; all data is immutable and must be carried by some molecules.

-Each reaction specifies its input molecules, and in this way determines all the data necessary for computing the reaction body.
+- Each reaction specifies its input molecules, and in this way determines all the data necessary for computing the reaction body.
-The chemical machine will automatically make this data available, since a reaction can start only when all its input molecules are present in the soup.
+The chemical machine will automatically make this data available to a reaction, since the reaction can start only when all its input molecules are present in the soup.

-Each reaction also specifies a reaction body, which is a Scala expression that evaluates to `Any`.
-(However, the result value of that expression is discarded.)
+- Each reaction also specifies a reaction body, which is a Scala expression that evaluates to `Any`.
+(The final result value of that expression is discarded.)
 The reaction body can perform arbitrary computations using the input molecule values.
-It can also emit new molecules into the soup.
+- The reaction body will typically compute some new values and emit new molecules carrying these values.
-Emitting a molecule is a side effect of calling a molecule emitter, which can be called at any time within a reaction body or in any other code.
+Emitting a molecule is a side effect of calling an emitter.
+Emitters can be called at any time -- either within a reaction body or in any other code.

-Up to this side effect, the reaction body can be a pure function, if it only depends on the input data of the reaction.
+- Up to the side effect of emitting new molecules, the reaction body can be a pure function that only depends on the input data of the reaction.
-In this case, many copies of the reaction can be safely executed concurrently if many sets of input molecules are available.
+In this case, many copies of the reaction can be safely executed concurrently when many sets of input molecules are available.
 Also, the reaction can be safely and automatically restarted in the case of a transient failure by simply emitting the input molecules again.

 The chemical laws fully specify which computations need to be performed for the data on the given molecules.
 Whenever multiple sets of data are available, the corresponding computations will be performed concurrently.

-# Example: Declarative solution for “dining philosophers"
+# Example: Declarative solution for “dining philosophers”

 The ["dining philosophers problem"](https://en.wikipedia.org/wiki/Dining_philosophers_problem) is to run a simulation of five philosophers who take turns eating and thinking.
 Each philosopher needs two forks to start eating, and every pair of neighbor philosophers shares a fork.